 Through the crests and troughs of life, if there are two values that see us through, they are Faith & Fortitude.
 Many years ago, my mother handed me a book and asked me to read it when I had the time.
 She said it had the power to change my life.
 The book was called “What I know for sure” by Oprah Winfrey, and true to what she said, this book did change me…so much so that I now carry it around everywhere like my very own Bible.
-The novel unravelled and led me to the wisdom that would otherwise take a lifetime to learn… but most importantly of all, this book led me to Maya Angelou!
+The novel unraveled and led me to the wisdom that would otherwise take a lifetime to learn… but most importantly of all, this book led me to Maya Angelou!

-Letter to My Daughter – Review
+Letter to My Daughter (Review)

 Throughout her book, Oprah describes Maya Angelou as her guiding light, her friend, her confidant, and pillar of strength.
-After “What I know for sure,” I practically considered Oprah to be my role-model, and it just made me all the more curious to fathom what would Oprah’s own role-model be like!
+After “What I know for sure,” I practically considered Oprah to be my role model, and it just made me all the more curious to fathom what would Oprah’s own role model be like!

 A quest to learn more about Maya Angelou led me to her book Letter to My Daughter originally published in September 2008.
-From her childhood tales of living with her grandmother in Arkansas to facing the world as a 6 ft. tall & awkward teenager, to her “first experience of loveless sex paradoxically leaving her with her greatest gift – her son,” to moving on with even greater strength after a near-death abduction and coping with suicidal thoughts & utter despair.
+From her childhood tales of living with her grandmother in Arkansas to facing the world as a 6 ft. tall and awkward teenager to her “first experience of loveless sex paradoxically leaving her with her greatest gift – her son,” to moving on with even greater strength after a near-death abduction and coping with suicidal thoughts & utter despair.
 Maya has gone from strength to strength & done it all with aplomb!

 As you read the book, you’ll find a little part of yourself in her stories.
 Her writing is simple and yet so profoundly deep.
-My favourite lines in the book are from her chapter Porgy & Bess – Maya writes, “The ship of my life may or may not be sailing on calm & amiable seas.
+My favorite lines in the book are from her chapter Porgy & Bess – Maya writes, “The ship of my life may or may not be sailing on calm & amiable seas.
 The challenging days of my existence may or may not be bright & promising.
 Stormy or sunny days, glorious or lonely nights, I maintain an attitude of Gratitude.
 If I insist on being pessimistic, there is always tomorrow.
 Today I am Blessed.”